anjaloh/firefox-dev-fedora/README.md

 ## Special Note

-This is just a RPM packaging for the said software and does not include any licenses of its own.
-Only additional file included is the `.desktop` file written based on the original executable from the Firefox Release Channel (default).
+This is just an RPM packaging for the said software and does not include any licenses of its own.
+The only additional file included is the `.desktop` file written based on the original executable from the Firefox Release Channel (default).

 ## About the Application